Chart Types

 Overview

-Uncharted supports seven chart types, each suited for different data visualization needs.
+Uncharted supports eight chart types, each suited for different data visualization needs.

 Type Description Negative Values